ahmadchaaban/Financial-transaction-dashboard/README.md

 ## What it does

 The dashboard tracks 500 simulated mutual fund transactions across 5 funds throughout 2024.
-The goal was to surface the kind of insights that matter in financial operations — transaction volume trends, flagged anomalies, and data accuracy rates — in a way that's easy to read at a glance.
+The goal was to surface the kind of insights that matter in financial operations.
+Transaction volume trends, flagged anomalies and data accuracy rates in a way that's easy to read at a glance.

 It has four main sections:
 - **KPI cards** at the top for total transactions, flagged rate, accuracy rate, and total dollar volume